-The EZTag software can be used with either the Xilinx JTAG parallel download cable or the Xilinx serial XChecker cable.
+The iMPACT software can be used with any of the Xilinx download cables.

-IBM PC compatible systems can use the Xilinx high speed Parallel Cable III (part number DLC5).
-The cable pod includes port protection and drive circuitry which requires a 5V power supply that is usually is supplied by the target system.
-This cable operates TCK at a frequency of between 100KHz and 300Khz which is determined by the port speed of the host computer.
+Windows PC-compatible systems can use the Xilinx high speed Parallel Cable IV.
+The cable pod includes port protection and drive circuitry.
+This cable operates TCK at a frequency of up to 5 MHz.